rdkcentral/meta-stack-layering-support/docs/ipk-mode-within-stack-layer.md

 - Or if there is a version mismatch from the previous release feed.

 ## To enable IPK consumption:
 - Define STACK_LAYER_EXTENSION variable with the IPK feed arch name.<br /> e.g.<br /> STACK_LAYER_EXTENSION = "armv7at2hf-neon"<br /> IPK_FEED_URIS += " ${STACK_LAYER_EXTENSION}##<Artifactory/ipk feed path> "<br /><br />  This will consume all the packages available from the feed URI defined for "armv7at2hf-neon" as IPKs, unless the conditions mentioned in "To trigger build from source" are met.
-- Inherit "kernel-devel" in linux recipes.<br /> This will generate the kernel devel IPK package with the required build artifacts.
-These build artifacts help to compile kernel modules without using the Linux source.
-- Update and verify that all package IPKs are created with the proper dependencies.
+We can set multiple arch feeds in STACK_LAYER_EXTENSION.
 - Ensure proper version updates while reviewing each change in the components.

+## Additional info
+- EXCLUDE_IPK_FEEDS : This will skip the corresponding arch feed from the IPK consumption. <br /> EXCLUDE_IPK_FEEDS = "armv7at2hf-neon all", this will skip all the packages from "armv7at2hf-neon" and "all" archs from IPK consumption and process the recipes.<br />
+- DEPENDS_VERSION_CHECK :  If set to "1", it will build the package from source, if a dependency's major version has changed.
+This will work only with packages set with global PV and PR .
+Example PV:pn-[openssl] = "1.1.1" <br />
+- DEPENDS_ON_TARGET : If set to "1", it will build pkg from source, if it depends on target package <br />